-Beth Smith is manager of the Spartanburg Area SBDC.
-She works with the economic development team in Spartanburg County to support existing owners of small business, business owners within the BMW supply chain, retail development in the City of Spartanburg, new company soft landings (housed in the SCC Tyger River Campus Incubator) and start-up businesses to ensure a thriving entrepreneurial spirit in the area.
+Beth Smith is an export business consultant for the SC SBDC.
+She works to support existing owners of small business, business owners within the BMW supply chain, retail development, new company soft landings and start-up businesses to ensure a thriving entrepreneurial spirit in the area.

 “Spartanburg is the home to advanced materials research, state-of-the-art robotic manufacturing, hundreds of international and domestic suppliers to BMW’s North American Operations, the SC Inland Port (shipping & logistics) and seven colleges,” Smith said.
 “Spartanburg embraces innovation, quality, production, efficiency and job opportunity for talented individuals.”